 Compiled by the Road Trip Alberta team

-To help narrow down your myriad of possibilities and ensure you experience the must-sees in this charming mountain park, we’ve put together a 3 day Banff itinerary that packs in the best the area has to offer for your long-weekend.
+To help narrow down the myriad of possibilities and ensure you experience the must-sees in this charming mountain park, we’ve put together a 3 day Banff itinerary that packs in the best the area has to offer for your long-weekend.

 Banff Winter Itinerary: What to Pack